sreeks87/webpageinfo/README.md

 4. To reduce the external calls, a caching mechanism could be implemented, so that we cache the results and serve the response from the cache.

-5. A basic logging has been implemented, but we could take a look at better logging mechanisms to log what level of tracing is requird for a particular environment.
+5. A basic logging has been implemented, but we could take a look at better logging mechanisms to log what level of tracing is required for a particular environment.
 We could also log the messages to a repository to enable easy querying and extraction via tools like splunk, to help us debug the issues.